Trap Signals: Handle Ctrl+C and Script Exit

 trap cleanup EXIT INT TERM

-This covers normal script exit, Ctrl+C
+This covers normal script exit, Ctrl+C, and termination.

 Example: Final Script